spatie/laravel-event-projector/docs/basic-usage/thinking-in-events.md

 }
 ```

+With this in place only a projector will save state.
 The `BrokeReactor` will only send out a mail when an account goes broke.
 No mails will be sent if the account was already broke.
 When the account goes above zero and goes broke again a new mail will be sent.
 When replaying all events, no mail will get sent, but all account state will be correct.